This blog became as a little place to put my poupée girl's fanarts, But now I have improved my model doll that I call as my fashion on line girl.

 Catalina de Aragon as princess of Wales, when she still was married with prince Arthur, Henry VIII’s older brother and heir of english throne until his death.
 She became queen of England by her marriage with Henry VIII.
 Henry divorced her to marry Anne Boleyn.
 She and Henry was Queen Mary I’s parents.

-As I relied on a picture of only her face, I used as reference, the dresses Elizabeth of York (to mother-in-law) and Isabella of Castile (her mother) to can make the skirt.
+As I relied on a picture of only her face, I used as reference, the dresses Elizabeth of York (her mother-in-law) and Isabella of Castile (her mother) to can make the skirt.

 I was wondering make a real version of Catalina, since only had done the Tudor’s show version.
 Catalina was red, not brunet, and how I made her mother, sisters and daughter as red, it would be really weird if just she didn’t was according with she really was.

-The 1st fanart was inspired in one of her most famous portraits (c.
-1502), and 2nd fanart was inspired in a George Stuart’s wax figure (c.
+The 1st fanart was inspired in one of her most famous portraits when she stillwas just princess of Wales as wife of prince Arthur Tudor (c.
+1502), and 2nd fanart was inspired in a George Stuart’s wax figure when she already was queen of England as the first wife of Henry VIII (c.
 1530).

 by mara sop

-Today I’ll introduce her older daughters, both queens of Portugal and wives of King Manuel I.
+Now I’ll introduce two of her daughters, both queens of Portugal and wives of King Manuel I.

 Isabella de Aragon, princess of Asturias and queen of Portugal.